Denotational semantics for guarded dependent type theory: Introduction

 \section{Introduction}

-Type theories with dependent types such as Martin-L{\"o}f Type Theory~\citep{MartinLof:73}, Homotopy Type Theory~\citep{hottbook}, or the Extended Calculus of Constructions~\citep{Luo:94} are systems that can be simultaneously thought of as programming languages and logical systems.
+Type theories with dependent types such as \possessivecite{MartinLof:73} Type Theory or the Extended Calculus of Constructions~\cite{Luo:94} are systems that can be simultaneously thought of as programming languages and logical systems.
 One reason why this is useful is that programs, their specification and the proof that a program satisfies this specification, can be expressed in the same language.
 In these systems, the logical interpretation of terms forces a totality requirement on the programming language, i.e., rules out general recursion, since nonterminating programs can inhabit any type, and thus be interpreted as proofs of false statements.

 The lack of general recursion is a limitation both from a programming and a logical perspective.
 For example, when programming with coinductive types, the natural way to program and reason about these is by recursion.
 For example, the constant stream of zeros can be naturally described as the solution to the equation $\term{zeros} = 0 :: \term{zeros}$.
 To ensure logical consistency, such recursive definitions must be productive, in the sense that any finite segment of the stream can be computed in finite time.
-Modern proof assistants such as Coq~\citep{Coq:manual} and Agda~\citep{Norell:thesis} do support coinductive types and recursive definitions such as the above but the productivity checks are based on a syntactical analysis of terms, and are not modular.
-This means that using these in larger applications requires sophisticated tricks~\citep{NAD:beat}.
+Modern proof assistants such as Coq~\citeyear{Coq:manual} and Agda~\cite{Norell:thesis} do support coinductive types and recursive definitions such as the above but the productivity checks are based on a syntactical analysis of terms, and are not modular.
+This means that using these in larger applications requires sophisticated tricks~\cite{NAD:beat}.
 This paper is concerned with a new technique using guarded recursion to express productivity in types.